Conformal Yang-Mills field in (A)dS space

 Lagrangian \rf{manus-01052024-03} is diagonal with respect to all field strengths.
-This attractive representation for the Lagrangian \rf{manus-01052024-03} is achieved by finding a suitable linear transformation from the fields of the generic formulation \rf{manus-19042024-01} to the fields of decoupled formulation \rf{manus-01052024-01}.
-Namely, we start with the Lagrangian of the generic formulation \rf{manus-19042024-06}.
-Then, requiring that Lagrangian \rf{manus-01052024-03} be diagonal with respect to all field strengths, we determine the just mentioned linear transformation.
+This attractive representation for the Lagrangian \rf{manus-01052024-03} is achieved by finding a suitable linear transformation from the fields of the generic formulation \rf{manus-19042024-01} to the fields of decoupled formulation \rf{manus-01052024-01} (see Appendix C).